Anonymous Meeting in Networks: Preliminaries

 Finally, the fourth procedure is for gathering two agents in a graph of unknown size.
-It is due to Ta-Shma and Zwick \cite{TSZ07} and relies on the fact that agents have distinct labels.
+It is due to Ta-Shma and Zwick \cite{TSZ14} and relies on the fact that agents have distinct labels.
 (Using it as a building block in our scenario of anonymous agents is one of the difficulties that we need to overcome.)
 Each agent knows its own label (which is a parameter of the algorithm) but not the label of the other agent.
 We will call this procedure $TZ(\ell)$, where $\ell$ is the label of the executing agent.
-In \cite{TSZ07}, the authors give a polynomial $P$ in two variables, increasing in each of the variables, such that, if there are agents with distinct labels $\ell_1$ and $\ell_2$ operating in a graph of size $n$, appearing at their starting positions in possibly different times, then they will meet after at most $P(n,|\ell|)$ rounds since the appearance of the later agent, where $\ell$ is the smaller label.
+In \cite{TSZ14}, the authors give a polynomial $P$ in two variables, increasing in each of the variables, such that, if there are agents with distinct labels $\ell_1$ and $\ell_2$ operating in a graph of size $n$, appearing at their starting positions in possibly different times, then they will meet after at most $P(n,|\ell|)$ rounds since the appearance of the later agent, where $\ell$ is the smaller label.
 Also, if an agent with label $\ell_i$ performs $TZ(\ell_i)$ for $P(n,|\ell_i|)$ rounds and the other agent is inert during this time, the meeting is guaranteed.

 We will also use a notion similar to that of the view but reflecting the positions of agents in an initial configuration.
 Consider a graph $G$ and an initial configuration of agents in this graph.
 Let $v$ be a node occupied by an agent.
-The {\em enhanced view} from $v$ is the couple $(\cV(v),f)$, where $f$ is a binary valued function defined on the set of nodes of $\cV(v)$ , such that $f(w)=1$ if there is an agent at $w$ and $f(w)=0$ otherwise.
+The {\em enhanced view} from $v$ is the couple $(\cV(v),f)$, where $f$ is a binary valued function defined on the set of nodes of $\cV(v)$, such that $f(\pi)=1$ if there is an agent at the unique node $w$ in $G$ that is reached from $v$ by path $\pi$, and $f(\pi)=0$ otherwise.
+(Recall that nodes of $\cV(v)$ are paths in $G$, represented as sequences of port numbers.)
 Thus the enhanced view of an agent additionally marks in its view the positions of other agents in the initial configuration.